 As a result, if the late person owned the family home and the surviving spouse was not a joint owner, then the hospital and other creditors can force it to be sold to pay their debts.
 The same principle applies to bank accounts, vehicles, investment accounts, and any other property that goes into the estate.

-Is a Child Responsible For a Deceased Parent’s Medical Bills?
+Is a Child Responsible for a Deceased Parent’s Medical Bills?

 Although family members are typically not responsible for their loved one’s debts, they can also be liable if:

-• they co-signed for the debt, such as a loan.
+- They co-signed for the debt, such as a loan.

-• the deceased person was their spouse, and they live in a community property state — or the decedent was their parent, and state law requires them to pay a certain kind of debt, such as medical treatment and nursing home bills.
+- The deceased person was their spouse, and they live in a community property state — or the decedent was their parent, and state law requires them to pay a certain kind of debt, such as medical treatment and nursing home bills.

-An Estate Plan Can Protect Your Family?
+Can an Estate Plan Protect Your Family?

 Estate planning in Georgia helps to accomplish several important purposes.
-It allows individuals to protect their assets, plan for the distribution of their estate after death, appoint guardians for minor children and ensure their wishes regarding medical decisions and end-of-life care are followed.
+It allows individuals to protect their assets, plan for the distribution of their estate after death, appoint guardians for minor children, and ensure their wishes regarding medical decisions and end-of-life care are followed.

 However, as it is a very complex process, we strongly recommend consulting an experienced estate planning lawyer.